gokrazy/gokrazy/website/content/development/process-interface.md

 When your binary is first started, gokrazy sets the `GOKRAZY_FIRST_START=1` environment variable.

+The `PATH` environment variable is set to `/user:/gokrazy` so that all binaries on the system can be discovered.

 ## Privilege dropping / security

 An easy way to implement privilege dropping in Go is to re-execute the process